Mohamed Touré (soccer, born 2004): International career

-In August 2023, Toure received his first call-up for the Australia men's national under-23 soccer team for the AFC U-23 Asian Cup qualifiers.
+In August 2023, Touré received his first call-up for the Australia men's national under-23 soccer team for the AFC U-23 Asian Cup qualifiers.

 He was again called up to the squad for the Soccer Ashes series against New Zealand in September 2025.
+On 5 September, in the first match of the Soccer Ashes, Touré assisted Max Balard for an 87th-minute winner in a 1–0 victory at Canberra Stadium.
+In the second leg, Touré scored his first international goals for Australia, a brace in a 3–1 win at Mount Smart Stadium, securing the Ashes for the Socceroos.

+Touré was selected to be a part of Australia's 26-man squad for the upcoming 2026 FIFA World Cup, one of five players from Adelaide in the team.

 Style of play

-Toure is a skilful forward who utilizes his pace and physical strength effectively in the attacking third.
+Touré is a skilful forward who utilises his pace and physical strength effectively in the attacking third.
 He is capable of scoring goals in various styles and also enjoys contributing to the build-up play.
 At Adelaide United, he often received the ball near the line, using his pace and strength to beat defenders and deliver the ball into the box for his teammates.
-Toure's impressive physique, speed, and dribbling skills allow him to carry the ball for long distances without being dispossessed, sometimes resulting in fouls being the only way to stop him.
+Touré's impressive physique, speed, and dribbling skills allow him to carry the ball for long distances without being dispossessed, sometimes resulting in fouls being the only way to stop him.

 Personal life

 Family

-Toure has an older brother, Al Hassan Toure, and a younger brother, Musa Toure (in 2025 also playing at Randers) who both had made league appearances with Adelaide United.
-He also has a sister, Mariam, who plays in the South Australian women’s football league.
+Touré has an older brother, Al Hassan Toure, and a younger brother, Musa Toure (in 2025 also playing at Randers) who both had made league appearances with Adelaide United.
+He also has a sister, Mariam, who plays in the South Australian women's football league.
 His father was also a footballer in Guinea before taking the role of a teacher and an uncle who had played in NPL South Australia.

 Philanthropy

-On 22 June 2023, Toure, alongside Croydon’s technical director Mark Brazzale, arranged a charity match involving Australian football players of African descent in order to inspire African kids to play football and raise money to pay for the kids' fees in football.
-The game involved the likes of his two brothers, Al Hassan and Musa, Panashe Madanha, Charles M'Mombwa and Yaya Dukuly whilst the kits were supplied by Awer Mabil.
+On 22 June 2023, Touré, alongside Croydon's technical director Mark Brazzale, arranged a charity match involving Australian football players of African descent in order to inspire African kids to play football and raise money to pay for the kids' fees in football.
+The game involved the likes of his two brothers, Al Hassan and Musa, Panashe Madanha, Charles M'Mombwa, and Yaya Dukuly whilst the kits were supplied by Awer Mabil.